Oneworld Global Business Services

 • Costs which cannot be proved to be directly related with a specific QA

-Under the Cyprus IP Regime, any expenditure of R&D that has been assigned to unrelated parties, as well as any expenses if general and theoretical nature for the R&D that cannot be allocated to the Qualifying Expenditure of a specific QA, can be allocated proportionately to the QA.
+Under the Cyprus IP Regime, any R&D expenditure that has been assigned to unrelated parties, as well as any expenses of general and theoretical nature for the R&D that cannot be allocated to the Qualifying Expenditure of a specific QA, can be allocated proportionately to the QA.

 Who is qualified to enjoy the tax treatment under the Cyprus IP Regime?